WeblateOrg/weblate/docs/formats.rst

     see :ref:`component`, what will make Weblate ignore this and all strings will appear as approved.

+    Similarly on importing such files, you should choose :guilabel:`Import as translated` under
+    :guilabel:`Processing of strings needing review`.

 .. seealso::

     `XLIFF on Wikipedia <https://en.wikipedia.org/wiki/XLIFF>`_,